Compared to other European capitals, Athens is already a pretty cheap city.

 Athens bakeries offer delicious and cheap food.
 You can buy everything you need from breakfast to lunch and maybe also something for dinner.

-To give you an example, don't think of a bakery as a place where to only buy sweets and bread.
-In Athens, you can buy sandwiches, savoury pastry, and hot local Greek food.
+For example, don't think of a bakery as a place to only buy sweets and bread.
+In Athens, you can buy sandwiches, savory pastries, and hot local Greek food.

-Everything is freshly made overnight, and it is delicious (and cheap).
+Everything is freshly made overnight and delicious (and cheap).